ssouris/spring-tutorials/introduction-to-spring-restdocs/Readme.md

-# Introduction to Spring Data MongoDB
+# Introduction to Spring Data REST Docs
 [![Build Status](https://travis-ci.org/ssouris/spring-tutorials.svg)](https://travis-ci.org/ssouris/spring-tutorials)

 This project demonstrates how to produce API documentation with Spring Restdocs by live testing it with MockMVC.